Barlow Park

 Barlow Park is a multi-sports facility and stadium in Parramatta Park, Cairns, Queensland, Australia.

-The Park is home of Cairns District Rugby League, Cairns District Rugby Union, Cairns and District Athletics Association, Australian Sports Commission Development, Oztag, the Northern Pride RLFC and formerly Cairns FC.
+The Park is home of the Northern Pride RLFC offices, Cairns District Rugby Union, Cairns and District Athletics Association, Australian Sports Commission Development, Oztag, and formerly Cairns FC and Cairns District Rugby League.

+Since 2008 it has been the home ground for the Northern Pride rugby league team who play in the State Competition Queensland Cup.

 Venue

 The ground comprises an IAAF international athletics facility, turf sports fields at the main Barlow and West Barlow parks, and a capacity of 15,000 people including a 1,700 seat grandstand with corporate and media facilities.

 History

 The Cairns Sports Centre (Barlow Park) was officially opened on Saturday the 5th of December 1987.
-It has had various upgrades over the course of time, notably the stadium extension was opened on the 13th of August 2003.

-Barlow Park has played host to international athletic events and pre-season NRL, Super Rugby and A-League matches.
-2007, 2010, 2012 and 2015 the Oceania Area Championships have been held at Barlow park, seeing athletes from around the world compete, as well as international sports people such as Sir Sebastian Coe.
-On 16 June 2013 the ground hosted a regular season NRL match between South Sydney Rabbitohs and Gold Coast Titans in front of a crowd of 16,118.
-The record attendance at the venue was set when 20,000 people attended a 2004 NRL pre-season match.
-The ground hosted additional NRL matches involving the Rabbitohs in 2014, 2015 and 2016.
+It was named after James Aloysius Barlow, an alderman with Cairns City Council from 1955 to 1970.
+It has had various upgrades, notably a $1 million grandstand extension which was officially opened on 13 August 2003.
+In 2024 a $10.9 million project installed LED lighting which increased the lighting capacity from 500 lux to broadcast standard 1800 lux and also installed a large video screen for scoring and replays.
+Further upgrades are proposed to enable the venue to be used for preliminary football matches for the 2032 Olympic games.

+Prior to the development of the sporting complex, Barlow Park was a cricket ground, and in 1978 hosted a match between the West Indies and Cavaliers XI.